shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 ##### auto_address

 Your Business auto account address.
-Can be found in Dashboard.
+Can be found in [dashboard](https://users.shakesco.com/login).
 Depending on Network.

 ##### network